harmingcola/contract/_sources/contributing.txt

 3. Push to a branch in your forked repo with a name that roughly explains what you're implementing
 4. Update docs where necessary.
 5. Create a pull request into the master branch on our repo
-6. If it looks good we'll accept.
+6. If it passes our build process and analysis we'll accept.

 Our Design Considerations / Conventions / Quirks